Grethe Rottböll

-Grethe Inga Rottböll Sund, née Grethe Inga Poulsen, (born 11 February 1956) is a Swedish singer and author.
-She lives and works in Sweden and writes books for adults and children under´the name Grethe Rottböll.
-During the 1990s she worked as a singer (mezzo-soprano) in operas and operettas.
-Since May 2018 she is the chairman of Sveriges Författarförbund.
+Grethe Inga Rottböll Sund (born Poulsen, 11 February 1956) is a Swedish singer and author.
+She lives and works in Sweden and writes books for adults and children.
+During the 1990s, she worked as a singer (mezzo-soprano) in operas and operettas.
+Since May 2018 she is the chairman of the Swedish Writers’ Union.

 Biography

 Grethe Rottböll grew up in a family who were all singers.
 She lost both her parents at a young age and decided to take her father's family name Rottböll as her last name.
-In 1979 she moved to Stockholm, and in 1981 she published her first book called Att vara Emilia.
+In 1979 she moved to Stockholm, and in 1981 published her first book called Att vara Emilia.
 In 1988, Rottböll published the book Rosenodlaren.

-During many years in the 1990s, Rottböl worked as a mezzosoprano singer.
+During many years in the 1990s, Rottböl' worked as a mezzosoprano singer.
 She sang a.o.
-"Cherubino" in The Marriage of Figaro, Prince Orlovsky in Die Fledermaus.
-Orpheus in Orpheus and Eurydice.
+"Cherubino" in The Marriage of Figaro, Prince Orlovsky in Die Fledermaus, and Orpheus in Orpheus and Eurydice.

 Rottböll along with her husband Håkan Sund started the Bergslagenoperan in Bergslagen.